 Call for Proposals:

-Student Project Assistance Grants
+Student Financial Assistance Grants

-• Projects devoted to one or more books not more than 3 inches x 3 inches (i.e. 75 mm x 75 mm).
+Students enrolled in a fine arts, graphic arts, book arts, history of publishing or information and library sciences program are eligible.
+Their project must be devoted to one or more books not more than 3 inches x 3 inches (i.e. 75 mm x 75 mm).

-• Project materials costs (paper, binding materials, printing plates, etc.),
+Project materials costs: paper, binding materials, printing plates, etc..,

 DEADLINES AND NOTIFICATIONS:

 Applications will be reviewed upon receipt.
 Decisions regarding the allocation of the grants are made quarterly: January, April, July, and October.
 Applicants will be notified of the Committee’s decision by email.

 Applicants will be notified by email within six weeks of receipt the application.